Choosing Between Investment Casting vs Forging

 Conclusion

-Investment casting vs forging is a choice between shape freedom and ultimate strength, and HIP narrows the gap.
+Investment casting vs forging is a choice between shape freedom, production cost, and ultimate strength.
 For complex castings with full traceability, explore Uni Deritend’s investment casting and testing and quality capabilities, or read this forging reference.

 FAQ